lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Baseline mechanism {#FragModes}

-If after applying SCHC header compression (or when SCHC header compression is not possible) the SCHC packet does not fit within the payload of a single L2 data unit, the SCHC packet SHALL be broken into SCHC fragments and the fragments SHALL be sent to the fragment receiver.
+If after applying SCHC header compression (or when SCHC header compression is not possible) the SCHC Packet does not fit within the payload of a single L2 data unit, the SCHC Packet SHALL be broken into SCHC Fragments and the fragments SHALL be sent to the fragment receiver.
-The fragment receiver needs to identify all the SCHC fragments that belong to a given SCHC packet.
+The fragment receiver needs to identify all the SCHC Fragments that belong to a given SCHC Packet.
 To this end, the receiver SHALL use:

  * The sender's L2 source address (if present),